 Boarding was delayed.
 An agent was milling about inspecting boarding passes.
 She looked at my boarding pass and directed me to the counter where I received a new one.

-The Envoy seat controls are conveniently located beside the right armrest.
+Business-class seat controls are conveniently located beside the right armrest.
 They are easy to understand and operate.

-Some business seats put the headphone connection and power plugs in places that are very hard to find and awkward to reach.
+Some business seats put the headphone connection and power plugs in places that are hard to find and awkward to reach.
 On this aircraft, the video controller, reading light, power ports, and headphone connection are clustered in one easy to reach location at eye level.

 On the negative side, the seat has almost no storage.

 I like bulkhead business seats because they usually come with a flat area for storage that other seats lack.